drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 ## Are there any unexpected bits of logic the randomizer uses?

-- Arias can get more height from jumping while slashing his sword
+- Arias and Bram can get more height from jumping while attacking
 - There are multiple connections between Mechanism and Hall of the Phantoms
 - If you have Blood Chalice you can damage boost through some obstacles
 - If you have Icarus Emblem or Talaria Boots you can clear some gaps you otherwise couldn't